-Name of company Principal activities Place of incorporation Group's effective equity interest 2016 % 2015 % Held through subsidiar ies: Sinjori Sdn.
-Bhd. 🕅 Property investment and development Malaysia 28 28
+Name of company Principal activities Place of incorporation effe up's ctive interest 2016 % 2015 % Held through subsidiaries: Sinjori Sdn.
+Bhd.
+(1) Property investment and development Malaysia 28 28

 (i) Audited by member firm of EY Global.

 The summarised financial information in respect of Sinjori Sdn.
 Bhd., not adjusted by the percentage ownership held by the Group based on its FRS financial statements and a reconciliation with the carrying amount of the investment in the consolidated financial statements are as follows: